Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 ## Data Collection

-- **Image Collection**: Captured $50$ high-quality images of chocolates from $6$ different brands with different shapes using the ODROIDUSBCAM 720PHD camera with a resolution of $1280 \times 720$.
+- **Image Collection**: Captured $50$ high-quality images of chocolates from $6$ different brands with different shapes using the [ODROID USB CAM 720PHD](https://en.odroid.se/products/usb-kamera-720p) camera with a resolution of $1280 \times 720$.
 All chocolates were placed on a uniform background to ensure the model focused solely on the target object.

 - **Pre-processing**: Raw images were pre-processed using the following techniques:
     - **Uniform Resizing:** Images are resized to $800 \times 600$ pixels.